ietf-teep/architecture/draft-ietf-teep-architecture.md

 the Untrusted Application to one or more TAMs.
 The selection of which TAM to communicate with is dependent on information from the Untrusted Application and is directly related to the TA.

-When a SP offers a service which requires a TA, the SP associates that service with a specific TA.
+When an SP offers a service that requires a TA, the SP associates that service with a specific TA.
 The TA itself is digitally signed, protecting its integrity, but the signature also links the TA back to the signer.
 The signer is usually the SP, but in some cases may be another party that the SP trusts.
 The SP selects one or more TAMs